LambolAlee/JiDe/README.md

 # RecMed
 A Medical Record recorder for Chinese medicine students managing and learing cases.

+### **!!!
+We are now designing the table structure.
+When finished I will continue to write according to the table designation.**

 ### Build
 The program now is still under development, if you want to run it you can follow the guide below.